mberriman/BSP2024/manuals/part1/part1.md

 <summary>What can I do with an AlphaFold protein structure?<br>
 To download the raw files for an AlphaFold protein structure you found in WormBase ParaSite:</summary>

-- 1. Take a note of the AlphaFold accession ID, in our case it's: AF-A0A074Z666-F1
+1. Take a note of the AlphaFold accession ID, in our case it's: AF-A0A074Z666-F1
-- 2. Go to the AlphaFold web-page and search for it (https://alphafold.ebi.ac.uk/entry/A0A074Z666).
+2. Go to the AlphaFold web-page and search for it (https://alphafold.ebi.ac.uk/entry/A0A074Z666).
-- 3. At the top of the page you can downlaod the prediction in PDF, mmCIF or Predicted Align Error format.
+3. At the top of the page you can downlaod the prediction in PDF, mmCIF or Predicted Align Error format.

-Then you could use the structure file to perform subsequent analyses.
+<summary>Then you could use the structure file to perform subsequent analyses.
 Online tools that can be used with the downloaded structures from AlphaFold:

 - [SwissDock](http://www.swissdock.ch/), a web service to predict the molecular interactions that may occur between a target protein and a small molecule.
-It is used alongside S3DB, a database of manually curated target and ligand structures, inspired by the Ligand-Protein Database.
+It is used alongside S3DB, a database of manually curated target and ligand structures, inspired by the Ligand-Protein Database.</summary>

 - [Zhang group Online-serivces portal](https://zhanggroup.org/)
   - Docking simulations (https://zhanggroup.org/EDock/) against different ligands.